Excerpt from Au Pays de l’Ours Noir,

 Creation Stories of the Déné

 None of the Déné tribes of the West observed any religious ceremony.
-They had no sacrifice, they rendered homage to no divinity, they practised no cult, unless we wish to include the shamanism of the Northern Asiatic races which used to prevail among our Aboriginals.
+They had no sacrifice, they rendered homage to no divinity, they practiced no cult, unless we wish to include the shamanism of the Northern Asiatic races which used to prevail among our Aboriginals.

 It is true that they believed vaguely in the existence in an impersonal and undefined divinity; not really a pantheism, still less was it a personal theism.
 Their god was part of or was, the natural focus of the universe.
 He was the cause of rain, of snow and other celestial phenomena.